microsoft/FluidFramework/packages/dds/tree/docs/main/compatibility.md

 Codecs which do not explicitly version their data should export a codec family.
 This ensures that the consumer of the codec can use their versioning information to resolve the appropriate implicit version.

-Using the same example as above, under these guidelines `ChangeFamilyCodec` and `SchemaChangeCodec` should export codec families for composition purposes.
+Using the same example as above, under these guidelines `SharedTreeChangeFamilyCodec` and `SchemaChangeCodec` should export codec families for composition purposes.
 To make a breaking change in `SchemaChangeCodec`,

 -   Add support for the new version in `SchemaChangeCodec`, adding it to the exposed codec family
--   Add a new version for `ChangeFamilyCodec` which leverages the new `SchemaChangeCodec`
+-   Add a new version for `SharedTreeChangeFamilyCodec` which leverages the new `SchemaChangeCodec`
--   Add a new version for `EditManagerCodec` which leverages the new `ChangeFamilyCodec`
+-   Add a new version for `EditManagerCodec` which leverages the new `SharedTreeChangeFamilyCodec`
--   Add a new version for `MessageCodec` which leverages the new `ChangeFamilyCodec`
+-   Add a new version for `MessageCodec` which leverages the new `SharedTreeChangeFamilyCodec`
 -   Add an option to `SharedTreeFormatVersion` as a new write version
     -   Make this write version create edit manager & message codecs of the appropriate versions
     -   Be sure to document code saturation requirements which must be met before the new version can be used